waynodiablo/Oystercard/pills/playing_with_postgres_and_datamapper.md

       $ Student.create(name: "Ptolemy")

-The Logger we setup will give us a bunch of mostly uninterestin chatter, but it should include the line:
+The Logger we setup will give us a bunch of mostly uninteresting chatter, but it should include the line:

     ~ (0.001957) INSERT INTO "students" ("name") VALUES ('Ptolemy') RETURNING "id"